malcolmbarrett/supercollidr/content/project/methods.md

 +++

 I entered epidemiology because I felt my talented clinical collegues needed help doing their studies well.
 My research in methodology focuses on bringing first princples in epidemiology to applied analysis.
-At a certain point in my training, I stopped being able to find answers to my questions about bias, so I started to answer them myself.
+At a certain point in my training, I stopped being able to find answers to my questions about bias, so I started to try to answer them myself.
 This work has focused in particular on working with confounding and selection bias.